RediSearch/redisearch-py/API.md

 Create the search index.
-Creating an existing index juts updates its properties
+The index must not already exist.

 ### Parameters: